shakedoren1/CV/README.md

-Hi tester !
+Hi!

+I hope you enjoy browsing my website and learning more about me and my interests.
-To run my website simply double-click on index.html.
+To run my website simply click on this [Link](https://shakedoren1.github.io/CV/).

-The input validation i perform in the contact form:
+The input validation I perform in the contact form:
-1. The name typed is with a length of 1 or more characters.
+1. The name is typed with a length of 1 or more characters.
 2. The email typed has a '@' and a '.' symbols with characters in between.
 3. The message box must not be empty.
 4. And one more surprise (;

 The purpose of the JavaScript code:
-1. The operation of the nav bar, showing the different pages when each button is clicked.
+1. The operation of the nav bar, shows the different pages when each button is clicked.
-2. The dark / light mode.
+2. The dark/light mode.
-3. The input validation in the contact form and the opening of a pre made email with the details recieved.
+3. The input validation in the contact form and the opening of a pre-made email with the details received.

-The website is not perfect due to time limits, but i'm very proud of the outcome.
-Hope you will like it.
+Hope you liked it,
+Shaked